 Finland is a representative democracy, with 200 members of Parliament elected every four years.
 The tasks of the Finnish Parliament include passing laws and approving national budgets.
 The head of state is the President of the Republic, who is elected for a period of six years and may serve a maximum of two consecutive terms.
 The President of the Republic directs foreign policy in cooperation with the Government, deciding, for example, on whether to join or withdraw from international organisations and on the signing, ratification and entry into force of international conventions.
 The Government, in its narrower sense, refers to the Cabinet, which runs the 12 ministries.
 The Prime Minister directs the activities of the Government and oversees the preparation and consideration of matters within the Government's mandate.
-Each ministry is responsible for the preparation of issues within its administrative domain.
+Each ministry is responsible for the preparation of issues within its mandate and for the proper functioning of the departments and agencies within its administrative domain.
 The Government must enjoy the confidence of Parliament.
 It implements parliamentary decisions, presents legislative proposals to Parliament, directs state administrative activities and represents Finland in the European Union.